Boyd Haley

-Boyd Eugene Haley (born September 22, 1940, Greensburg, Indiana) is a retired professor of chemistry at the University of Kentucky.
+Boyd Eugene Haley (born September 22, 1940, Greensburg, Indiana) is an American anti-vaccine activist and retired professor of chemistry at the University of Kentucky.

 Education and career

 A native of Greensburg, Indiana, Haley graduated from its New Point High School in 1959.
 Four years later, he received a bachelor's degree from Franklin College in Franklin, Indiana, and then entered a teaching fellowship at Howard University.
-Thereafter, he served as a U.S. Army medic a few years.
+Thereafter, he served as a U.S. Army medic for several years.

 In 1967, Haley obtained an M.S. degree from the University of Idaho.
 He then entered a doctoral program at Washington State University, where he worked "to make chemical modifications on ATP to try to identify how and exactly where ATP binds to cause muscle movement."
 In 1971, WSU granted him his Ph.D. degree in chemistry-biochemistry.

 For three years, Haley served as a postdoctoral scholar at Yale University.
 From 1974 to 1985, he was a professor at the University of Wyoming. hereafter, he was appointed professor of medicinal chemistry at the University of Kentucky, whose chemistry department he became chairperson of in 1997.
 He is now professor emeritus.